Shrimp Welfare Project

 Shrimp sentience enshrined in UK law

-In November 2021, Jonathan Birch and his colleagues from the London School of Economics and Political Science (UK) published a report titled "Review of the Evidence of Sentience in Cephalopod Molluscs and Decapod Crustaceans".
+In November 2021, the London School of Economics and Political Science (UK) published a report titled "Review of the Evidence of Sentience in Cephalopod Molluscs and Decapod Crustaceans".

 The report had been commissioned by the UK Government's Department for Environment, Food and Rural Affairs (DEFRA).